Bucciamarcia/mush_on/README.md

 - Fixes a bug where the filter would include expired tags.
 - Can now pick date range in the stats page.
 - Applying a filter in team builder now shows a confirmation message.
+- Changed colors for a more cohesive look.
+- Added Settings page.
+- Added custom fields.